 You can’t go wrong with soft play centres!
 That’s why I had to include them in a post about days out around the North Dordogne.

-Wakari in Perigueux is a 900m² indoor soft play area for 0 to 12 years old children.
+Wakari is a popular place to visit in Perigueux with kids.
+It is a 900m² indoor soft play area for 0 to 12 years old children.
 One zone reserved for the youngest ones (up to 6 years old): Ball pits, slides, ramps, for climbing and sliding, boxing bags, foam geometric shapes, trampoline, raised football pitch and a large Lego blocks construction area.
 One zone for children from 4 to 12 years old: 100 m² soft play area with many raised levels, a 4 lane ‘wave’ slide, climbing tower, black room, zip lines, balls pits, monkey bridge, roundabout, maze, raised multi-sports pitch.
 There is also a small mini karting area.

 Toboggan et Cie in Angouleme is an indoor soft play area for children 1 to 12 years old.
 There is a section for children 1 to 3 and another section for children 3 to 12 years old.
 There are tubular structures, trampolines, slides, monkey bridges.
 Also, ball pools and giant Lego, a disco room and a toboggan run.
 When we went last year, they had an outside area open too for the children to play with water and drive cars around.